Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Thrush, also known as vulvovaginal candidiasis (VVC), is a common vaginal condition caused by an overgrowth of Candida species, most commonly Candida albicans.

-Repeated episodes can significantly affect quality of life, including confidence, intimacy, relationships and everyday comfort.
+Repeated episodes can significantly affect quality of life, confidence, intimacy, relationships and everyday comfort.

 Why Does Thrush Keep Coming Back?

 There is usually no single explanation.
-Recurrent thrush is often influenced by multiple factors.
+Recurrent thrush is often influenced by multiple contributing factors.

 1. The Diagnosis May Not Be Correct